-Includes outline of development of psychological theories since the Greek philosophers, the story of experimental psychology and its problems, and schools of psychological thinking.
+This course outlines the development of psychological theories since the Greek philosophers, the story of psychological science, its problems, and schools of psychological thinking.
 Students read original sources in English and English translations.
 Formerly PSYC 4511.

 Prerequisites for this class are PSYC 1001 and that you be a Junior or Senior.

 - Demonstrate an understanding of the origins and evolution of psychological science